Location

 How Do Pipeline Operators Decide Where to Put a Pipeline?

-During the planning for a new pipeline, pipeline operators map out potential routes to avoid areas that are highly populated, environmentally sensitive or sites that have cultural significance.
+During the planning for a new pipeline, pipeline operators map out potential routes to avoid areas that are highly populated, environmentally sensitive or have cultural significance.
 Operators will also try to follow existing pipeline or power line routes to minimize new environmental or community impacts.

 Horizontal directional drilling (HDD) process